kjahani/kjahani/README.md

 I am a Postdoctoral Researcher in Artificial Intelligence at Sharif University of Technology.

+My research lies at the intersection of Federated Learning, Reinforcement Learning, Predictive Maintenance, Autonomous Systems, and Space Weather Intelligence.

-My research focuses on developing scalable, trustworthy and privacy-preserving AI systems for:
+I am particularly interested in developing trustworthy, scalable, and privacy-preserving AI systems that bridge cutting-edge research and real-world deployment across Industry 4.0, intelligent transportation, and scientific discovery.

-- Federated Learning
-- Predictive Maintenance
-- Industry 4.0
-- Autonomous Driving
-- Deep Learning
-- Earth Observation
-- Geophysics

 ---